jonathannilsen/sdk-nrf/include/dfu/dfu_target.rst

 * :option:`CONFIG_DFU_TARGET_MCUBOOT`
 * :option:`CONFIG_DFU_TARGET_MODEM`
+* :option:`CONFIG_DFU_TARGET_UART`

-By default, all DFU targets are enabled, but you can only select the targets that are supported by your device and application.
+By default, the MCUboot and modem targets are enabled, but you can only select the targets that are supported by your device and application.

 API documentation